Phillies rally for 5-3 win over Mets after deGrom pulled

 Connor Brogdon (2-0) worked the eighth for the win and Alvarado pitched out of trouble in the ninth.
 He allowed an RBI single to Michael Conforto before getting Alonso for the third out.

-Philadelphia’s Matt Moore lasted 3 1/3 innings, yielding two runs and four hits in his first start in the majors since 2019.
+Philadelphia’s Matt Moore lasted 3 1/3 innings, yielding two runs and four hits in his first major league start since 2019.
 The lefty pitched in Japan last year.

 Lindor struck out looking on three pitches in his first at-bat.
 He walked to load the bases in the third, grounded out to the pitcher in the fifth, lined out to third in the seventh and hit a two-out single to right in the ninth.